 Gather it up to twist and tie like a generous scarf.

 Or drape and belt it as a casual topper for a sleek outfit underneath.
-The double gauze collection getting most of the attention at Spring Market was Shannon Fabrics Embrace Double Gauze.
-This is what we used for our beautiful sample.
-The Embrace collection comes in eight solids and 15 prints.
-Embrace is available in-store and online and comes in a lovely variety of prints and solids.
+For our beautiful sample, we used Shannon Fabrics Embrace Double Gauze.
+Their Embrace collection is available in-store and online and comes in a lovely variety of prints and solids.

 In addition to our notes below, if you’re new to working with sheer fabric like gauze, check out our tutorial for some tips and tricks.
 For example, when cutting sheers, it’s best to cut as a single layer.
 Once you get the fabric straight on your mat, tape it in place so it doesn’t shift.
 You can also use push pins or fabric weights, depending on your cutting surface.